Quick links to key information:

 - GST number (where applicable).

+Please return your completed claim documentation within 6 months after we sent you the claim form.
 The more information we receive from you, the easier it is for us to make a speedy and informed decision.
-So, if you have any additional information that you think might help us in our decision-making process.
+So, if you have any additional information that you think might help us in our decision-making process, please provide it.

 Our specialist team carefully investigates each compensation claim we receive.
 If we agree to accept your claim, please note that: